jadahbakar/kawalrencanamu-backend_v1/README.md

 * First you need to install [Golang](https://golang.org/doc/install)

-* After that check the installation
+* After that check the installation and Golang version it must be above than 1.11 because we need the [Golang Modules](https://blog.golang.org/using-go-modules)
   ```sh
   > go version
   go version go1.16.3 darwin/amd64
    ```
-* Check the version, must be minimum 1.11 because we need the [Golang Modules](https://blog.golang.org/using-go-modules)

 <!-- INSTALLATION -->